Neepsend

-Neepsend is a suburb of the city of Sheffield, it stands just 1 mi north-west of the city centre.
+Neepsend is a suburb of the city of Sheffield, located just 1 mi north-west of the city centre.
 The main area of Neepsend covers the flood plain of the River Don from Lady's Bridge at the Wicker up to Hillfoot Bridge.
-The suburb falls within the Central Ward of the city.
+The suburb falls within Sheffield's City Ward.
 The adjacent district of Parkwood Springs is often regarded as part of the suburb.

 Etymology

 The origin of the word Neepsend is believed to come from the Old Norse language, with the word "nypr" meaning a peak, the "end" part was added as Neepsend lies in the Don valley at the termination of a high ridge which descends from Shirecliffe and over Parkwood.
 The morphology of the ridge was changed when an artificial ski slope was created to form the Sheffield Ski Village.
 The Concise Oxford Dictionary of Place Names gives the word "Nipa" as of Swedish and Norwegian origin and means a crag or steep river bank.
 In a 1297 subsidy roll the suburb was referred to as Nipisend and in 1637 as Nypysend.